Together Toward Health: Supporting Communities Through COVID-19 and Beyond

 San Bernardino-based El Sol has a history of utilizing popular education strategies, like theatre and puppet shows, to educate and empower their community.
 Together Toward Health funds were used in part to support the production and development of this song and video, which offers an entertaining way to explore health issues and mobilize community members to take action and slow the spread of COVID-19.
 El Sol created working groups with their community health workers to interview members of the community to identify knowledge gaps, create lyrics, and come up with a video concept.

 In just a couple of weeks, the Spanish-language video has had over 5,000 views and more than 190 shares through different media platforms.
 Health Departments in San Bernardino and Riverside Counties have promoted the video through their listservs and the Sierra Health Foundation shared the video with all of their COVID grantees.
-El Sol will be releasing another song in the future, which will target African American and Latino youth.
+El Sol also created the "Time to Heal” COVID-19 song and toolkit, helping to guide community health workers and promotores to promote healing in their communities during this pandemic, which has also been viewed and shared thousands of times.

 Guided by Equity, Grounded in Communities